Your browser version is no longer supported, so you may experience issues while using this site.

 A traditional alarm system, also known as an intruder alarm, operates from a control panel that’s connected to motion sensors and reed switches around your house.
-If at any time these devices are triggered, the alarm will sound.
+If these devices are triggered, the alarm will sound.

 You might find this type of alarm more effective than an alarm that only makes noise.
 Though that kind may alert your neighbours if there’s an issue, you’ll likely be notified of a break-in much more quickly with a back-to-base alarm system.

-A Closed-Circuit Television (CCTV) system involves installing cameras on the outside (and sometimes inside) of your property.
+A Closed-Circuit Television (CCTV) system involves installing cameras on the outside (and sometimes inside) of your property, and can be either wireless or wired, depending on your needs and budget.
 These cameras record the activity around your house, instead of alerting you or a security organisation that there’s been a break-in.

-With a CCTV system, you’re able to view the footage remotely on your laptop or smartphone.
+With a CCTV system, you’re often able to view the footage remotely on your laptop or phone.
 You may also be able to review it after an incident, which can support your insurance claim or provide evidence in court if you decide to press charges.

 Often, CCTV is used in addition to an intruder alarm system.
-Cameras can be an effective way to visually deter burglars but, without the added sound alert, they may not be as effective as when paired with an alarm.
+Cameras can be an effective way to visually deter burglars but, without the added sound alert, they may not be as effective.

 Setting up home security cameras

-When the time comes to set up your home security system, it’s important to follow the instructions that come with the unit.
-However, if you’re unsure, or your system’s installation exceeds your DIY ability, it may be useful to have it installed by a professional.
+With heaps of wireless security options now on the market, setting up a home security system has never been quicker or easier.
+Just always remember to follow the instructions that come with the unit.
+And if you’re unsure, or your system’s installation exceeds your DIY ability, it may be useful to have it installed by a professional.

 How a home security system could support your insurance claim